 - The availability of stable exploit kits on the dark web has reduced dramatically due to law enforcement actions against exploit kit authors.

-- Cobalt Strike has gotten good; real good.
+- Cobalt Strike has gotten good; very good.

 Cobalt Strike – The Swiss Army Hacker Framework

 Over the last two years, malicious threat actors have managed to crack fully-featured versions of Cobalt Strike and made them widely available within dark web marketplaces and forums.
 For instance, on March 22nd, 2020, the latest version of the tool was cracked and provided to hackers.
 We have seen it widely used to infiltrate and laterally move through networks, and depending on what value is placed on a given company’s data, ransomware is dropped.
 Datto has noticed a consistent upward trend of this cracked version as a primary methodology by threat actors since early 2019 to present.

 Cobalt Strike is a favorite because it’s stable and highly flexible.
 It can be repurposed to deploy all manner of payloads, like ransomware or keylogger, to the compromised network.
 It’s well organized and provides a framework to manage compromised assets.
 Essentially, this tool helps the ‘B list’ act like ‘A list’ hackers.

 While Cobalt Strike’s author has implemented many protections and licensing schemes to keep the code out of the wrong hands, the cracked versions appear to utilize the entire framework of the solution.
 This means that threat actors have access to networks, are able to pivot, and then laterally move within the network.
 Implants called “beacons” support this lateral movement from system to system without even connecting to the internet.
 Only one of these beacons actually needs to connect to the internet (the “beachhead”), making it more difficult to detect at the network layer.